Prosthodontics Residency Program

 A $100 application processing fee applies.
 After your application is received, you will be sent an email with instructions on how to submit the payment.

-If you’re ready to specialize in advanced restorative and implant dentistry, AIDM offers the mentorship, technology, and experience to help you excel.
+If you’re ready to specialize in advanced restorative and implant dentistry, we offer the mentorship, technology, and experience to help you excel.
 Join a program where innovation meets precision—and prepare to lead the future of prosthodontic care.